Data Strategy, Risk, and Policies Manager

 Job Description:

-- Build senior relationships across GBS and the wider BP organisation i.e. programme and portfolio leadership, enterprise architects etc, in order to gain an understanding of new and in-flight change programmes and to influence the scope and architecture of those projects or to identify streams of activity which require either oversight or delivery ownership and execution from within the FDO team
+- Build senior relationships across GBS and the wider BP organization i.e. programmed and portfolio leadership, enterprise architects etc., in order to gain an understanding of new and in-flight change programmed and to influence the scope and architecture of those projects or to identify streams of activity which require either oversight or delivery ownership and execution from within the FDO team.

 - Formal qualifications constituting university degrees, examination certificates that confirm a level of educational attainment or licenses.